mak98/Cleric-AI-LLM_Call_Logs_Info/README.md

 - **Test:** Includes test scripts and files necessary for testing the application.
   - **Files:** Holds test call log files and sample inputs for the frontend.
   - **Scripts:** Contains test scripts along with a file server code.
-- **main.py:** Initiates all servers and the frontend, allowing for easy execution with a single command.

 ## Setup